lorenmt/mtan/README.md

 ### Other Notices
 1. The provided code is highly optimised for readability.
 If you find any unusual behaviour, please post an issue or directly contact my email below.
 2. Training the provided code will result slightly different performances (depending on the type of task) than the reported numbers in the paper for image-to-image prediction tasks.
 But, the rankings stay the same.
 If you want to compare any models in the paper for image-to-image prediction tasks, please re-run the model directly with your own training strategies (learning rate, optimiser, etc) and keep all training strategies consistent to ensure fairness.
 To compare results in Visual Decathlon Challenge, you may directly check out the results in the paper.
-To compare with your own research, please build your multi-task network with the same backbone architecture: SegNet for image-to-image tasks, and Wide Residual Network for the Visual Decathlon Challenge.
+To compare with your own research, please build your multi-task network with the same backbone architecture.
 3. From my personal experience, designing a better architecture is usually more helpful (and easier) than finding a better task weighting in multi-task learning.

 ## Citation